-^{}This does not include games teams and swimming.
+This does not include games teams and swimming and these may be subject to change.

 Notes on the residential trips

 P2 Castleton Trip

 Prep 2 stay at the Hollowford Centre, a purpose-built activity centre not too far from Sheffield.
 During the trip they have the opportunity to try archery, orienteering, climbing, high ropes, assault course, zip wire and various other outdoor activities under the guidance of expert qualified instructors and using the appropriate safety equipment.
 The weekend includes a visit to Peveril Castle and Treak Cliff Cavern, walking the route around the fields between the two.